 Eva Simon Thomas joined the Supervisory Board in 2012.
-She is a member of the Risk Committee.
+She is a member of the Risk & Audit Committee.

 Eva Simon Thomas started her career at Nauta Dutilh, then moved on to a broad variety of roles at ABN AMRO Bank.
 She served as the bank’s General Counsel until ABN AMRO was acquired by RFS Holdings in 2007, after which she was the head of policy for the Dutch Banking Association.
 Eva Simon Thomas now works for the independent investment firm 5square.